 Birdwatching, windsurfing, kiteboarding, boating, bicycling and swimming are all available at Lake St. Clair Metropark.
-Located along Lake St. Clair in Harrison Township, close to downtown Mount Clemens and with easy access from I-94.
+The 770-acre metropark runs along Lake St. Clair in Harrison Township, is close to downtown Mount Clemens and can be accessed from I-94.
 Its visitors are able to start and end a day of boating from one of its three marinas or eight boating ramps.
-Other features of the metropark include an Olympic-size swimming pool with waterslides, Squirt Zone Spray Ground, nature center, trails, two family-friendly golf courses, a boardwalk, paved hike and bike trails, a newly renovated play area, and 1,000-foot-long sandy beach.
-The park is open year-round, and in the winter, visitors can enjoy ice fishing for perch, cross-country skiing on groomed trails, a game of hockey and ice skating outdoors.
+Other features of the metropark include an Olympic-size swimming pool with waterslides, a 10,000 square foot Squirt Zone, nature center, trails, two family-friendly golf courses, a boardwalk, paved hike and bike trails, a newly renovated play area, and 1,000-foot-long sandy beach.
+It is open year-round, and in the winter, visitors can enjoy ice fishing for perch, cross-country skiing on groomed trails, a game of hockey and ice skating outdoors.

-Stony Creek Metropark features a nature center, mountain bike skills course, disc golf course, 18-hole regulation golf course, baseball diamonds, playgrounds, soccer fields and volleyball and basketball courts.
+Stony Creek Metropark sprawls across nearly 4,500 acres that fall primarily in Washington Township and Shelby Township.
+It offers distinctive elements including two public beaches, a mountain bike skills course, disc golf course, a nature center, 18-hole regulation golf course, baseball diamonds, playgrounds, soccer fields and volleyball and basketball courts.
 Picnic areas with shelters and grills available for rent as well as comfort stations are located throughout the park.
-Spend an afternoon boating, fishing or swimming in 500-acre Stony Creek Lake.
+Patrons can spend a day boating, fishing or swimming in its 500-acre Stony Creek Lake.
 There are a multitude of opportunities to hike, bike, run or in-line skate through lush woodlands, serene wetlands and tall grass prairies along paved and unpaved paths.
 In the winter, activities at this metropark include cross-county skiing, snowshoeing and walking across marked trail as well as areas to snowboard, sled and toboggan hills.
-Enjoy the best of nature and outdoor fun at Stony Creek Metropark.

-Wolcott Mill Metropark is a 2,625-acre park nestled against the banks of the Clinton River in Ray Township.
-It features a 250-acre, late-20th century working farm where visitors can meet a variety of animals, including all six heritage breeds of dairy cow.
+Wolcott Mill Metropark is a 2,845-acre park and preservation area nestled along the banks of the Clinton River in Ray Township.
+It features a 250-acre, late-20th century working farm with a variety of animals, including all six heritage breeds of dairy cow.
 The Historic Center is one of the few remaining historic grist and feed mills, complete with antique farming equipment and a restored Model T dump truck.
 Its learning center hosts programs, tours and educational tours for patrons.
 The park also includes an 18-hole golf course and Camp Rotary, a camping area equipped with activity and lodging facilities, as well as unique equestrian trails on which visitors can meander with their horses through 10 miles of riverside woods and meadows.

 The Macomb Orchard Trail is a 24-mile linear park and trailway that spans across seven northern Macomb County communities.
-The non-motorized path, constructed within an abandoned rail corridor, that provides users with a safe transportation and recreation route.
-It provides places for cyclists, hikers, walkers, runners, horseback riders, in-line skaters, and cross-country skiers to exercise and experience the many natural and cultural wonders of the urban, suburban, and rural environments.
+The non-motorized path, constructed along a former rail corridor, provides users with a safe transportation and recreation route.
+It provides places for cyclists, hikers, walkers, runners, skaters and cross-country skiers to exercise and experience the many natural and cultural wonders found within a variety of urban, suburban and rural environments.
 The route also serves as a regional connection between the Clinton River and Paint Creek Trail in Oakland County.
 Read more about Macomb County trails here.

 Macomb Water Trails

-Throughout Macomb County there are designated routes along the lake, river, canals and bays that are specifically designed for people using small boats like kayaks, canoes, single sail boats or rowboats.
-The trails, sometimes called "blueways", are the aquatic equivalent of a hiking trail (or "greenway").
-Water trails feature well-developed access and launch points; are near significant historical, environmental or cultural points of interest; and often include nearby amenities such as restaurants, hotels and campgrounds.
+Throughout Macomb County are designated routes along the lake, river, canals and bays that are specifically designed for people using small watercrafts like kayaks, canoes, single sail boats and rowboats.
+The trails, sometimes called blueways, are the aquatic equivalent of hiking trails, also known as greenways.
+These water trails feature well-developed access and launch points; significant historical, environmental or cultural points of interest; and in many cases nearby amenities such as restaurants, hotels and campgrounds.
 A map of Macomb County’s water trails can be found here.